nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 For example, if a STA is operating on a 40 MHz channel and the secondary20 channel is indicated to be busy, transmissions will occur on the primary20 channel.

+In |ns3|, by default, beacons for both QoS and non-QoS APs access the channel after a PIFS interval (SIFS plus one slot time), and with zero backoff (CWmin and CWmax both set to zero), giving them higher priority than other access categories.
+Beacons are given a separate Txop from data frames.
+The DCF parameters described above are non-standard, but appear to be what some vendors have implemented in their products.
+To change the DCF parameters for |ns3| access points, the ``ApWifiMac::DoCompleteConfig()`` method must be manually edited.

 The higher-level MAC functions are implemented in a set of other C++ classes and deal with: